Wu-Tang Clan: Documentaries

 Wu-Tang Revealed, a GZA-directed documentary, promised to show behind the scenes of the Clan, has yet to be released.

 U-God: Rise of a Fallen Soldier details U-God's side of the struggle between him and RZA circa 2004–2005.

 Gerald K. Barclay directed the Wu-Tang documentary, entitled Wu: The Story of the Wu-Tang Clan, which premiered on BET on November 13, 2008.
 The documentary was released on DVD on November 18, 2008.

-On November 10, 2009, a documentary on Ol' Dirty Bastard was released entitled; Dirty: The Official ODB Biography.
+On November 10, 2009, a documentary on Ol' Dirty Bastard was released, entitled Dirty: The Official ODB Biography.
 The documentary features interviews and stories from his family members, Wu-Tang members, and affiliates, as well as old interviews with Ol' Dirty, and live performances.

 Wu Tang Saga, starring Cappadonna and featuring footage of the Clan dating back to the early nineties through their most recent tours was released on February 25, 2010.

+In May 2019, Showtime premiered the four-episode documentary series Wu-Tang Clan: Of Mics and Men.
+The documentary was created by Sacha Jenkins and tells a story of the New York-based hip-hop group Wu-Tang Clan from their earliest times to commemorate the 25th anniversary of the group.
+The series features interviews from all living members of the Wu-Tang Clan.
+A 7-track EP was released on May 17, 2019, one week after the documentary premiered.

+On September 16, 2025, German television broadcaster NDR released the documentary Evil-E. - Eva Ries und der Wu-Tang Clan, revolving around the story of the group's longtime manager Eva Ries and her role in its rise to fame.
+The documentary contains many exclusive interviews and long-lost original footage from touring and recording sessions.

 Wu-Tang: An American Saga

 On September 4, 2019, Hulu released Wu-Tang: An American Saga, a fictionalized account of the formation of the Wu-Tang Clan.
 The drama web series was created by RZA and Alex Tse.
 In January 2020, Hulu renewed the series for a second season.
+In November 2021, the series was renewed for a third and final season which premiered on February 15, 2023 and concluded on April 5, 2023.

 Collaborators

 The Wu-Tang Clan has a wide range of collaborators and associates.
-Close collaborators to individual members or the group as a whole include or have included mainly East Coast-based artists, including Redman, Mobb Deep, Busta Rhymes, Erick Sermon, Nas, Pete Rock, and others.
+Close collaborators to individual members or the group as a whole include or have included mainly East Coast–based artists, including Redman, Mobb Deep, Busta Rhymes, Erick Sermon, Nas, Pete Rock, and others.